0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ## Supported and future databases

 There are three main databases Shuttle supports at time of recording.
-AWS integration, and two native shuttle methods, shareddb, and persist.
+AWS integration, and two native shuttle methods, shared db, and persist.
 Shared db uses a large database that shuttle provides for you, shared with other users.
 You get your own private section of the database, but the server is managed by shuttle.